tinne26/ggfnt/specification.md

 0b00XX_0000: comparison operator (00 = "==", 01 = "!=", 10 = "<", 11 = "<=")
 ```

+Notice that when `CodePointMainIndices` is indexing `CodePointModeIndices` in `mode != 255`, the offset is not in bytes like in most other tables throughout the spec, but elements (`uint16`).

+Misc. technical notes:
+- While glyph index overlap would be possible while indexing `CodePointModeIndices`, it leads to all kinds of unnecessary complications, so don't think about it.
+- Technically the max 64 glyphs per code point can be bypassed by making the glyph appear in one or more fast mapping tables and/or the final main mapping table.
+This is ok, we don't enforce a *total* max 64 glyphs per code point.
+- NumMappingEntries was initially uint32, but then I reasoned that while it's true that you can have multiple code points mapped to a single glyph (e.g. lowercase and uppercase, different ideographic symbols like triangles mapped to a single triangle glyph, etc), these would generally derive from bad practices and seem quite unrealistic.
+It's much more reasonable to hit other limits first.

 ##### FastMappingTable

 Fast mapping tables are designed to avoid binary searches on common contiguous regions of unicode code points.
 The most common case is ASCII range 32 - 126.
 There can be some unused code points in the middle, and they should have 56789 ("missing" control index) assigned to them.